 We do not chase or kill animals.
 Ours is a “drag” hunt.
 Fox scent is squirted upon the ground – creating a trail for the hounds to follow.
 Our small pack is a disciplined one.
 They listen to the Huntsman’s horn and follow the direction of the lead horses.
 The members ride behind.
-Jumps are made in fence lines with gates for those choosing not to jump.

 Our season begins mid July and ends in early November.
 Hounds go out on Wednesday and Saturday.
 Hunts are cancelled if the ground is wet or conditions otherwise unfavorable.
 Our main concern is the preservation of your land and safety of horse and rider.

-Before every hunt landowners are called.
+Before every hunt, landowners are called.
 You will know when we are coming.
 We use any given piece of land between 2 and 5 times during the season.
 We come through only with your permission and will spend no more than a very few minutes on your land.
 We invite you to come out and enjoy the sights.
 Bring your camera!

 Trails, jumps and gates are maintained by members.
 We schedule work days and notify you when our membership will be “country keeping”.
-Routes are planned with the land owner.
+Routes are planned with the land owners.
 Our members will not be riding across your land except during scheduled hunts.

 You are protected in several ways.
 The State of Minnesota Private Lands and Waters, Public Use law was passed to encourage land owners to share their property by stating that you cannot be found responsible for any accident due to recreational use of your land.